getting off benzodiazepines

 6. People who abuse other drugs (polysubstance abuse).
 Especially opiates or alcohol [4].

-Why do people abuse benzos?
+Why do people abuse benzodiazepines?

 Like all addictive drugs, benzodiazepines increase the amount of dopamine (a neurotransmitter that creates happiness).
 Individuals who are vulnerable to crave the surge of euphoria caused by the drug quickly begin abusing it to recreate this feeling as much as possible [19].

-To avoid the pain of withdrawal, people will begin drug seeking behaviors if they run out (e.g. lying to doctors, family, or friends to get pills, buying pills online or from dealers, stealing pills or money).
+To avoid the pain of withdrawal, people will begin drug-seeking behaviors if they run out (e.g, lying to doctors, family, or friends to get pills, buying pills online or from dealers, stealing pills or money).
 [17]

 Treatment for Benzo Use Disorder: